A large-scale nanocrystal database with aligned synthesis and properties enabling generative inverse design

-For the task of extracting structured synthesis-property relationships from literature, we developed NanoExtractor by fine-tuning the Qwen3-14B model using the LLaMA-Factory framework.
+\emph{NanoExtractor} For the task of extracting structured synthesis-property relationships from literature, we developed NanoExtractor by fine-tuning the Qwen3-14B model using the LLaMA-Factory framework.
+A total of 161 manually annotated samples were used for training, and 33 held-out samples (approximately 20\% of the training set) were used as the test set.
 To balance computational efficiency with model performance, we utilized Low-Rank Adaptation (LoRA) technology.
 The LoRA rank was set to 12, and the scaling factor was set to 24, targeting all linear layers within the transformer blocks.
 A dropout rate of 0.05 was applied to the LoRA layers to prevent overfitting.
 The training process was optimized using the AdamW optimizer with a cosine learning rate scheduler.
 The initial learning rate was set to 4×10\textsuperscript{-5} with a warmup ratio of 0.1.
 To accommodate the long-context requirements of scientific literature, the maximum sequence length (cutoff length) was set to 8,192 tokens.
 The model was trained in BFloat16 precision.
 For the training setup, we used a per-device batch size of 8 with gradient accumulation steps set to 2.
 The model was trained for up to 5 epochs.
-10\% of the dataset was reserved as a validation set.
+10\% of the training set was reserved as a validation set.
 During the inference phase for information extraction, the temperature and top-p parameters were set to 0.2 and 0.8, respectively.